panoply/vscode-liquid/readme.md

 }
 ```

-### Liquid Settings
+### Settings Target

-The `liquid.settings` options are used to determine how and where the extension applies settings.
+The `liquid.settings.target` option is used to determine how and where the extension applies settings.
 The default configuration and behavior of the extension is to use the `.vscode/settings.json` workspace file as per the `workspace` target.
 Though you can target `user` settings, it is **highly discouraged** and could lead to unexpected issues outside of Liquid projects.

-The `liquid.settings.html` is used to associate Liquid to HTML.
-This option defaults to `true` and allows HTML language capabilities and intellisense features to persist together with Liquid.
-This below example configuration will be applied to your projects workspace settings unless the HTML language identifier has pre-existing settings defined.
-VSCode will prompt you if settings exist on the HTML language id and you'll need to set the configurations manually.
-If the `liquid.format.enable` is set to `false` then process will be skipped.
-Take a look at the [Setting Default Formatter](#setting-default-formatter) section for more information.
+The below vscode settings is what will be applied to your projects workspace unless the HTML language identifier has pre-existing settings defined.
+Take a look at the [setting default formatter](#setting-default-formatter) and [grammar injections](#grammar-injections) sections for more information.

-_Default configuration applied to your projects .vscode/settings.json file if options are undefined_
+_Default configuration applied to your projects .vscode/settings.json file when options are undefined_

 ```jsonc
 {